 Best Practices From World Libraries Photo Gallery

-36 projects were selected and included in this year’s photo gallery which features library projects and programs that best demonstrate this year’s ALA theme: the Value of Libraries in Promoting Social Justice and Inclusion.
+36 projects were selected and included in a photo gallery which features library projects and programs that best demonstrate the ALA theme: the Value of Libraries in Promoting Social Justice and Inclusion.

 Black Lives Matter and Protest Art Exhibits to View Online